PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 }
 ```

+The network was replaced by fake implementation to make it easier to drop, duplicate and delay messages.
+Insteading of sending messages using TCP or UDP, messages are delivered by calling a method since every replica is running in memory.
 When a `Action::DeliverMessage` is executed, a random message is removed from the queue and delivered to the target replica:
 ```rust
 fn pop(&mut self) -> Option<PendingMessage> {
         if self.items.is_empty() {